 Clinical Presentation of Pediatric Medulloblastomas, PNETs and Ependymomas

-Patients with medulloblastomas are usually young children who complain of headaches, vomiting and fatigue.
+Patients with medulloblastomas are usually young children who complain of headaches, nausea, blurring of vision, loss of balance, behavior changes, seizures, drowsiness, coma, vomiting and fatigue.
 The duration of the symptoms is usually more than 3 months.
 Headaches are usually more severe in the morning.

 Because the most common site of the tumor is within the cerebellum, patients can develop ataxia.
 Brainstem tumors can cause diplopia, facial weakness, hearing problems, or a stiff neck due to cranial nerve involvement.
 Back pain, leg weakness and respiratory problems can also be attributed to metastatic disease, which is common with medulloblastomas.